 A new federal report reveals alarming statistics on climate change.
 According to the 3rd National Climate Assessment, released in draft form today from the U.S. Global Change Research Program, the world could warm by more than 12°F by the end of the century if action isn’t taken to reduce greenhouse gas emissions.

+According to new data, 2012 was a chart-topping year for the United States – but not in a good way.
 The National Oceanic and Atmospheric Administration’s (NOAA’s) National Climate Data Center (NCDC) recently declared 2012 to be the hottest year on record for the contiguous United States.
 This year shattered the previous record temperature, set in 1998, by 1.0°F. The year was also marked by 11 extreme weather events that each caused more than $1 billion of damages.

 This year has been one of those worst-of-years and best-of-years.
 In its failures, there are signs of hope.